FarronF/limerick-council-meetings/meetings/2015/04/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Metropolitan District - 16th March 2015.md

 response to the written submissions received within the statutory timeframe and

-recommended that the Patrickswell Local Area Plan be made in accordance with Section--- 20 of the Planning and Development Act 2000 (as amended).
+recommended that the Patrickswell Local Area Plan be made in accordance with Section
+---
+20 of the Planning and Development Act 2000 (as amended).

 Members welcomed the proposed plan and a query was raised in relation to an urban